MewsSystems/fiscalizations/src/Verifactu/README.md

 var accessToken = await client.GetAccessTokenAsync();
 ```

-In order to report an invoice to the German authorities, we would have to start a transaction and then finish it (change the state to **FINISHED** and provide the invoice to be reported.).
+In order to report an invoice to the Spanish authorities, we would have to start a transaction and then finish it (change the state to **FINISHED** and provide the invoice to be reported.).

 **Creation of a new invoice**